Gaurav-Singh-Parmar/expance-tracker/README.md

 # expance-tracker
-This is my first Git Repository
+This is my first Gitup Repository